 Some Factors to Consider

-Your dog’s treats should not replace a meal or contribute a large number of calories to your dog’s diet.
-Be especially careful if your dog is already overweight or obese.
-Dog treats should never be a replacement for good, old, human-dog interaction.
-Remember that simply spending time with your dog means much more to them than any old treat.
+Your dog’s treats should not replace a meal or contribute a large number of calories to your the diet.
+Be especially careful if your furry companion is already overweight or obese.
+Use treats as a reward for good behavior and when training.
+Dog treats should never be a replacement for human-dog interaction.
+Remember that simply spending quality time with your dog means much more to them than a fancy biscuit or pup-sized muffin.

 Buying All Natural Treats